 The State of Exception, which stops some constitutional rights, was approved on March 27, 2022, for 30 days.
 Since then, the Salvadoran legislative branch has extended the state of exception over 18 times; each extension is for 30 days.

-The measures taken by the president have pleased many Salvadorans as the violence has decreased; however, many local and international organizations believe that the actions are too extreme and violate individuals’ human rights.
+The gang crackdown measures taken by the president and his security cabinet have pleased most Salvadorans as the violence has decreased; however, many local and international organizations consider this security measure too extreme as it violates individuals’ human rights.